hannahGulle/Cubic_Spline/README.md

 Language: C++

 Compile Instructions:
-c++ spline.cpp NMR.in
+c++ spline.cpp

 Run Instructions:
-./a.out
+./a.out nmr.in

 ALGORITHM:
 1. Open and Read in NMR.in file
 2. Open and Read in data file
-3. Find TMS peak in vector
+3. Find TMS peak in array
-4. Build a boxcar filter that takes positive odd integer (n) filter points and build the array of y data points
+4. Build either a Boxcar or Savitzky-Golay Filter
-5. Fit a cubic spline using Thomas' Algorithm and matrices
+5. Fit a natural cubic spline
 6. Find all roots of the spline
 7. For each pair of roots, determine the peak position using (Xb - Xa)/2